joekrom/converterservices/README.md

 # converterservices

-In this project a set of wrapper for the conversion of commonly used data formats (csv, json, excel, xml)
+A set of wrappers (steps) for the conversion of commonly used data formats (csv, json, excel, xml)

 The list of supported steps contains